sophon-org/dapp-portal/README.md

 # zkSync Portal 🚀

-**zkSync Portal** is a state-of-the-art dapp, merging the power of bridge, tokens manager and transaction history into one user-friendly interface.
+**zkSync Portal** is a state-of-the-art dapp, merging the power of a bridge, tokens manager and transaction history into one user-friendly interface.
 Designed with a stress on effortless user experience, it simplifies token management, making it your premier interface for interacting with both zkSync versions - every interaction smooth and efficient.

 ## ✨ Features